MY APPROACH

 In an art therapy session, the client makes art in addition to talking.
 I won't ask you to simply "paint your feelings."
 Typically, you will be given a straightforward prompt, use art materials to create something in response to that prompt, and whatever you make becomes the starting point for the conversation and the therapy.
 I love working with artists and creatives, but most art therapy clients are not artists and no prior art experience is necessary.

-Many things cannot be adequately described with words, and I often recommend art therapy to clients who have difficulty talking about their experiences.
+Many experiences cannot be adequately described with words, and I often recommend art therapy to clients who have difficulty talking about their experiences.
 Art is a visual language which helps clients externalize thoughts, memories, and emotions that have been held inside for too long.
 Like EMDR, this form of therapy bypasses verbal language so you can work on a deeper, more sensory level.